16:56:10

 Server Execution Mode: The AI Trader securely executes your strategy on the backend servers.
 Once started, it continues analyzing and trading 24/7, even if you close your browser, log out, or turn off your device, until you explicitly click Stop.

 Client Execution Mode: The AI Trader runs entirely inside your web browser.
-This local execution mode keeps your keys strictly on your device and sends all provider/exchange logic securely from your browser.
+This local execution mode keeps your keys strictly on your device and sends user-specific Hyperliquid account, order, fee, and execution reads from your browser instead of using VTX servers as a live exchange proxy.
+Shared cached market data, prompt contracts, leases, billing, history, and app settings still come from VTX.
 Client mode has no guaranteed uptime or background daemon, but it provides best-effort auto-resume after a tab/browser restart if the bot was active before closing and the same profile/session context is restored.
 Since the browser manages the bot, it uses a single-master model; if you open the tab on another device, you can instantly take control of the AI Trader from that new device.

 Mode transparency: Whether running on the backend Server or in your local Client browser, decision logging, history, and active performance display look and feel the same.
 Execution safety logic remains identical across platforms.